codecng/laravel-inertia-translations/README.md

 1. Check if language files exist (if not, it will publish them automatically)
 2. Process all your translation files (both JSON and PHP)
 3. Generate JSON translation files in `resources/js/lang/`
-4. Create a TypeScript utility file in `resources/js/lib/translations.tsx`
+4. Create appropriate utility files based on your stack (React/Vue + TypeScript)

 ### What Gets Processed